clarke94/liamclarke/static/content/project/web-digital-ui.md

 description:
 ---

-To govern, create and maintain a design system for Standard Life.
+To govern, create and maintain a company wide design system.
 Which includes a collection of reusable components, guided by clear standards, that can be assembled together to build any number of applications.

-The design system is platform agnostic to be used throughout the vast amount of technology stacks that are currently used, whilst keeping to a browser-compliant and accessible standard.
+The design system is platform agnostic to be used throughout the vast amount of technology stacks that are used, whilst keeping to a browser-compliant and accessible standard.

 The design system is made up of 3 parts: